 - 1. Power On/Off Switch Use this switch to power on the system. - 2.
-LAN Ports The system comes with two 1Gb Ethernet ports LAN0 and LAN1. - 3.
-LAN Port LED Indications -There are two LEDs on each LAN port.
+COM1 Serial Port The system has one COM1 serial port. - 3.
+RS232 Port (Phone-Jack) This is used for upgrading the firmware of JBOD Controller SAS Expander board. - 4.
+VGA Port Use this to connect a VGA monitor. - 5.
+LAN Ports The system comes with two 10Gb Ethernet ports LAN0 and LAN1. - 6.
+LAN Port LED Indications There are two LEDs on each LAN port.
 Please refer to the table below for the LAN port LED indications.